Daniel Lovitz: Montreal Impact

 On February 28, 2017, Daniel Lovitz signed with the Montreal Impact.

 Nashville SC

 On November 19, 2019, Lovitz was traded to Nashville SC in exchange for $50,000 in General Allocation Money and $50,000 in Targeted Allocation Money.

-International
+International career

-He made his debut for the United States national team on January 27, 2019 in a friendly against Panama, as a starter.
-He was also named to the 2019 Gold Cup squad, and has continued to feature at left back for the United States national team throughout 2019.
+He made his debut for the United States national team on January 27, 2019, in a friendly against Panama, as a starter.
+He was also named to the 2019 Gold Cup squad, and continued to feature at left back for the United States national team throughout 2019.
 Despite this, Lovitz has received criticism for his performance for the national team, referring to his talent and technical ability to play at the international level.

 All 13 of his national team appearances came in 2019.